 The story below was submitted to us by a client who wishes to share his bed bug treatment story in hopes to help educate others and allow them to learn from his initial mistakes and final solution for 100% bed bug elimination.
+Getting a mattress bed bug protector, is great to keep your mattress pest free in the future.

 I worked for a guy during the summer, doing maintenance on his rental properties.
 I ended up doing some work on a room that had previously been infested with bed bugs.
 He didn’t disclose this information to me, instead simply telling me I needed to remove some wood and paint the room.
 I found out through another employee.
 I was told everything was fine and that the other employees had been spraying bed bug treatments in there for over a month.
 Trusting my employer was my first mistake.